 Forget Facebook, try social networking in the real world.
 That’s right, log out of those over-hyped dating sites, shut down the computer, and get up close and personal with real people.

-Still, Maybe you're not interested in dating right now, but are more interested in making friends.
+Still, maybe you're not interested in dating right now, but you're more interested in making friends.
 After high school and college, many people find themselves having difficulty in meeting new people.
 If you're one of those people who find it difficult to meet others, then this list is for you.

 If you're looking for how to meet people in clubs or bars, then you're reading the wrong article.
 Meeting people in those places is like herding cats into a full bathtub; sure, you can do it, but is it really worth it?